 We couldn’t agree more.
 Genuine online reviews allow customers to make informed purchase decisions.
 Reviews work because when customers look at them, they know they are looking at the authentic experiences of real people.

-In an environment like the Amazon Marketplace, it becomes difficult for consumers to trust any seller.
+In an environment like the Amazon marketplace, it becomes difficult for consumers to trust any seller.
 In a healthy marketplace, a five-star rating shows that customers highly value a product or service and would most likely recommend it to others.
 When the review system has been compromised, five stars don’t mean anything.

 amazon reviews